elgentos/magento2-cypress-testing-suite/README.md

 rm -rf magento2-cypress-testing-suite
 ```

+Also see Tags below about how to set up using tags.

 Then edit the `cypress.json` file in the root of your project to update your baseUrl and possibly some other defaults we've set:

 ```json